-Oregon has long been a land of high adventure!
-But few contemporary “extreme sport” adventurers can hold a candle to Oregon’s original daredevil.
+Oregon has long been a land of high adventure.
+But few contemporary “extreme sport” adventurers can hold a candle to the legend of Oregon’s original daredevil.

-When it came to ‘Daredeviling,’ Al Faussett was one of a kind.
-He never wore a life jacket, a helmet nor carried safety equipment of any sort in the heyday of early 20th century daredevils.
+When it came to “daredeviling,” Al Faussett was one of a kind.
+He never wore a life jacket, a helmet or carried safety equipment of any sort in the heyday of early 20th century daredevils.

 Fausett was originally a logger who tackled gritty, dangerous work in the Pacific Northwest forests.
 But it didn’t take long for the young man to figure out another, albeit more risky way to make a buck in the great outdoors.

 “By the time he became a daredevil,” noted his great grandson, Guy Faussett, “His wife said she’d had enough and promptly divorced him.
 He said, ‘Well, I’ll show you, I’m going to be somebody.'”

 Whether jilted by the love of his life or determined to make more money than logging could ever offer, Faussett started to run some of the region’s tallest waterfalls from inside wooden canoes or tiny canvas boats.
 In fact, he became so well known for his acts that film crews followed his exploits and captured his runs and then played them at the silent film cinemas, so popular in the 1920s.

 His many runs included one particular death-defying ride over Willamette Falls.

 “Willamette Falls was a very treacherous falls in the 1920s,” noted his grandson.
 “No dams to regulate flood control back then and many people were killed going over those falls.”